Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 30.md

 # Use Case Description 30

-## Use Case: Display the total district's population.
+## Use Case: Display a district's population.

 ## Characteristic Information